- Louis Venters

 Recently at the breakfast table I found my boys, ages 4 and 2, and their mama singing "The Lion Sleeps Tonight."
 They know the English-language version most widely popularized by the Tokens during the folk revival of the 1960s (and brought to a new generation through the film and stage versions of The Lion King).

 The song is fine enough in itself, but I knew there was more to the story.
-So through the wonders of Youtube I found the version from "Spike Lee & Company Do It Acapella," a 1990 PBS special that was very important in my early musical education.
+So through the wonders of YouTube I found the version from "Spike Lee & Company Do It Acapella," a 1990 PBS special that was very important in my early musical education.
 (This is probably an understatement.
-After seeing it on television I bought the soundtrack on cassette and played it over and over again for years until the tape broke1)
+After seeing it on television I bought the soundtrack on cassette and played it over and over again for years until the tape broke!)

 This version features the Mint Juleps, a little-known all-female group from Britain, and Ladysmith Black Mambazo, an all-male group from South Africa that had become internationally famous when they performed on Paul Simon's 1986 album Graceland, combining the Americanized version of the song and the South African original.
 The latter, entitled "Mbube" ("the lion"), was composed in Zulu in the 1920s by an illiterate migrant to Johannesburg named Solomon Linda and first recorded in 1939.
 The song became a hit throughout the country, eventually lending its name to a whole genre of popular acapella music of which Ladysmith would decades later become the epitome.
 (In a harrowing story of the vagaries of global cultural capitalism, Linda himself died penniless, never receiving his due for what became one of the world's most popular songs.
 But his heirs finally received compensation from the copyright holder in 2006.)